karimaymann/football-adaptive-rag/README.md

 ```

-### 2. Configure Credentials
+### 2. Configure Environment Secrets

-Create a `.env` file in the root directory and append your developer keys:
+Construct a local `.env` file in the root directory and append your developer credentials:

 ```env
 GOOGLE_API_KEY="AIzaSyYourGeminiKeyHere"